Handmade Guitars by Bob Gramann

 The Banjo

 I like plunky open-back banjos.
 These sound exactly like I want a banjo to sound.
-They are made block or laminated walnut or cherry with integral hard wood tone rings.
-The block rim makes a very solid foundation for the banjo's sound and tuning. #137 has a rolled brass Dobson tone ring on a Black Cherry 3-ply rim.
+They are made of block walnut rims with integral hard wood tone rings.
+The block rim makes a very solid foundation for the banjo's sound and tuning.
 The armrests can be easily detached.
 These are solid open-backed instruments.
+I have been given strong incentive to raise the prices on my banjos due to the increased cost of the metal components.
+My tuners are from Gotoh in Japan.
+The other metal hardware is made in Canada and the US.

 The Open Back Banjo

-On display at The House of Musical Traditions in Takoma Park, MD.
+See it at The House of Musical Traditions

 Bob Gramann